Ftsos/GhostBlock/README.md

 ## Contributors
 - Ftsos (Main Dev) (Discord: F_tsos#4081)
 - DonKolia (Gave ideas, helped testing, and was used on his server) (Discord: DonKolia#5845)
+## Disclaimer
+I am not planning to provide further support, or to continue working on this project.
+DO NOT EXPECT ME TO UPDATE THIS TO FUTHER MC VERSIONS OR TO PROVIDE SUPPORT.
+This doesn't represent my actual coding skills, I know the code is crappy but was just done to help a Sub, the code should be refactored and proper bugfixes should be applied in order to continue with this project.